JustinDFuller/justindfuller.com/content/posts/2022-05-09_reducing_interview_bias.md

 This isn't a perfect solution because some interviewees can't make this window work.
 But, for the most part, it works well.

 ## Consistent Questions
 Another way to avoid bias is to have a consistent set of questions I judge interviewees against.
+These are not the questions that I *ask* in the interview.
+These are the questions I use to *evaluate* the interview.

 These questions are not absolute, where 5 out of 5 equals a hire recommendation, and 2 out of 5 results in a rejection recommendation.
 Instead, I judge interview scores relative to each other.
 If most interviews score 2 out of 5, I should recommend someone who gets 3 or 4 out of 5.